mrm24/ShengBTE/README.md

     - `nanowires` (logical, default=.false.): study the thermal conductivity of nanowires in addition to that of the bulk
     - `onlyharmonic` (logical, default=.false.): stop the program after computing the specific heat and small-grain thermal conductivity
     - `espresso` (logical, default=.false.): read second-order force constants from `espresso.ifc2` (Quantum Espresso format) instead of the default `FORCE_CONSTANTS_2ND` (Phonopy format)
     - `nthreads` (integer, default=1): number of OpenMP threads each MPI process in the program will use.
-If `nthreads<0` the program will use the maximum number of threads available, usually the value of environment variable `OMP_NUM_THREADS`
+If `nthreads<0`, the program will use the maximum number of threads available, which is usually the value of environment variable `OMP_NUM_THREADS`

 ### The `FORCE_CONSTANTS_2ND` file